kgn3400/remote_activity_monitor/readme.md

 # Remote activity monitor

 <br/>
-The Remote activity monitor allows you to monitor the status of a binary/switch sensor or a set of binary/switch sensors on a remote Home Assistant device.
+The Remote Activity Monitor lets you keep track of the status of one or more binary or switch sensors on a remote Home Assistant device.
+This is especially useful if you want to monitor activity in another location—such as a separate home or a family member’s residence.

-My use case was that I wanted to monitor an elderly family member and receive an alert if there had been no activity for a given period.
-A cheap and flexible solution was to install a Raspberry Pi with Home Assistant and some motion sensors.
+For example, I wanted to ensure the well-being of an elderly family member by receiving an alert if there was no activity detected for a certain period.
+A simple and cost-effective solution was to set up a Raspberry Pi with Home Assistant and a few motion sensors in their home.

 Additionally, the integration [Remote Home-Assistant](https://github.com/custom-components/remote_homeassistant), a script, and an automation were needed to achieve the desired functionality.

-Instead, it resulted in the custom integration Remote Activity Monitor, where everything is bundled into a user-friendly interface that is simple to use.
+This led to the creation of the custom integration, Remote Activity Monitor, which brings everything together in a single, user-friendly interface.
+Now, all the necessary features are bundled in one place, making setup and monitoring simple and straightforward for everyone.

 ## Installation